top of page

 Other operatic performances include Falsirena in La fiera di Venezia with Bampton Opera, Annina in La traviata with Northern Ireland Opera and Chorus in Die Fledermaus with Northern Ireland Opera, Alice in Wonderland with Opera Collective Ireland.

-Rebecca Mildford
+Rebecca Milford

 Soprano